 lands with recreational values, such as sites with potential to accommodate picnicking, boating, fishing, swimming, camping, trail use, nature observation, play areas and sports fields, or open space corridors within and between urban growth areas, consistent with the public lands and open space maps (Maps E-2 and E-3) ; and

 lands that provide scenic amenity or community identity.

+Lands that connect existing greenspace areas and corridors that can provide greenspace benefits.

+Improve the health and general welfare of the public by promoting the planning, management, restoration and preservation of green and open space lands and habitat corridors that can serve as potential wildlife corridors.

 The county should identify and evaluate the protection options for each important greenspace.
-Preservation options should include, but not be limited to: critical area designation (where appropriate), clustered development, enrollment in the open space tax program, conservation easements, purchase or transfer of development rights, and public acquisition.
+Preservation options should include, but not be limited to: critical area designation (where appropriate), clustered development, enrollment in the Open Space Tax Program, conservation easements, purchase or transfer of development rights, and public acquisition.

 The county should provide for identification and preservation of important greenspaces in coordination with the acquisition and development of future county parks, trails, preserves, and water resource protection areas.

 The county should encourage private property owners to protect important greenspaces through the clustering of development on the least sensitive portion of the property.

+Promote integration of development projects into their surrounding environments, promoting a “greenbelt natural corridor” for movement and use by species.
+These areas should use native plants that support native wildlife.

 The county should encourage private property owners with priority resources, according to the Public Benefit Rating System, to enroll their properties in the Open Space Tax Program.